seedifferently/apidocs-v4/source/includes/_oop_insurance.md

 | price.amount       | {string} | The price of the bundle of procedures in the cpt_bundle                                       |
 | price.currency     | {string} | Optional: The denomination of the currency of the price.amount.
 Defaults to 'USD'             |

-The successful /oop/insurance-load-price response contains the same fields that were passed to it, along with activity tracking information.
+The /oop/insurance-load-price response contains the aforementioned fields and activity tracking meta data.

 The /oop/insurance-estimate endpoint accepts the following parameters:

-While the endpoint accepts a five-digit zip code, only the first three digits are significant.
-This is because the index is only granular to the first three digits of the zip code, commonly called a "geozip" or a "ZIP Code Prefix".
-These three digits refer to the geographical regions surrounding major cities or metropolitan areas.
-There are approximately 900 "geozips" in the United States.

 | Parameter                             | Type     | Description                                                                                                                                                                        |
 |:--------------------------------------|:---------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|